 - Ensure their employees are fully conversant with this policy and all associated standards, procedures, guidelines and relevant legislation; and are aware of the consequences of non-compliance - Develop procedures, processes and practices which comply with this policy for use in their service areas - Determine which individuals are given authority to access specific systems.
-The level of access to specific systems should be on a job function need, irrespective of status - Ensure that the relevant system administrators are advised immediately about staff changes affecting access (for example job function changes, leaving service or organisation) so that access may be withdrawn or changed as appropriate - Ensure that staff are not able to gain unauthorised access to Council ICT systems or manual data - Ensure all contractors and other third parties to which this policy may apply are aware of their requirement to comply - Ensure that those users who have access to any part of the Council's Cash Receipting systems whereby they are taking payments either in person or over the phone should only enter card numbers into the relevant Capita payment screens and under no circumstances should Card Holder data such as card numbers be written down or copied by anybody as this would breach The Payment Card Industry Data Security Standard (PCI DSS) compliance - Ensure that if the Council vacates any of its premises, the manager of the service area occupying the premises must undertake appropriate checks of all areas, including locked rooms, basements and other storage areas, to ensure all Council information is removed.
-Such checks should be documented, dated and signed.
+The level of access to specific systems should be on a job function need, irrespective of status - Ensure that the relevant system administrators are advised immediately about staff changes affecting access (for example job function changes, leaving service or organisation) so that access may be withdrawn or changed as appropriate - Ensure that staff are not able to gain unauthorised access to Council ICT systems or manual data - Ensure all contractors and other third parties to which this policy may apply are aware of their requirement to comply - Ensure that those users who have access to any part of the Council's Cash Receipting systems whereby they are taking payments either in person or over the phone should only enter card numbers into the relevant Capita payment screens and under no circumstances should Card Holder data such

+- as card numbers be written down or copied by anybody as this would breach The Payment Card Industry Data Security Standard (PCI DSS) compliance - Ensure that where they cease using a third party hosted application that any data held by the supplier on behalf of the Council is either securely destroyed by the supplier or returned to the Council - Ensure that if the Council vacates any of its premises, the manager of the service area occupying the premises must undertake appropriate checks of all areas, including locked rooms, basements and other storage areas, to ensure all Council information is removed or securely destroyed. - Ensure that service contracts adhere to Information Security policy standards.